 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 This medicine can cause serious or life-threatening birth defects.
-Do not use this medicine if you are pregnant.
+Do not use it if you are pregnant.
 Do not use this medicine if you had an allergic reaction to pomalidomide.

 How to Use This Medicine: